Bushixiaoguaiguai/CW2024/README.md

      These methods were removed.

 **Reason**:
-- Transitioned the responsibility for managing win and game-over screens to a higher-level component, likely the `Controller`.
+- Transitioned the responsibility for managing win and game-over screens to `Controller`.
 - Simplified the `LevelView` class to focus solely on managing the player's health display, aligning with single-responsibility principles.

 ### 4. Class: `LevelViewLevelTwo`